Recovering from gastrectomy

 For instance, studies have shown that teens with severe obesity who underwent stomach reduction surgery to lose weight also significantly improved their heart health.

 Another example is, after surgery, as an adult you will have to be very careful about consuming alcoholic beverages.
 Your doctor may recommend that you drink only small amounts of alcohol, or avoid it altogether, depending on your circumstances.

 Another area for girls and women to consider is the impact of weight loss surgery on your fertility, or ability to get pregnant.
 Infertility—difficulty getting pregnant—can often be a complication of obesity.
-Many women experience a positive change in their fertility after weight loss surgery, where their menstrual cycles become more regular and they’re more likely to conceive.
+Many women experience a positive change in their fertility after bariatric surgery, where their menstrual cycles become more regular and they’re more likely to conceive.
 This may mean you need to think about birth control if you do not want to become pregnant.

 Children's Mercy is the only hospital in the region with two fellowship-trained pediatric surgeons who perform the gastric sleeve operation.
 The surgical team also includes fellowship-trained pediatric anesthesiologists, as well as pediatric nurses and other support staff, including dietitians, social workers and psychologists.
 They are all experts in taking care of children and teens.